Ayatorii/Ayatorii/README.md

 I'm an AI-native game creator and vibe coder exploring the edge between ideas, mechanics, design, and playable systems.

-I use GPT, Claude, Codex, and Cursor to turn concepts into prototypes, mechanics, worlds, and experiments.
+I use GPT 5.5+Codex to turn concepts into prototypes, mechanics, worlds, and experiments.

 My focus is on: